PubInv/general-purpose-alarm-device/README.md

 # Building the Firmware

 The firmware can be built with the standard Arduino IDE.
-It requires libraries:
+(Using 1.8.19 as of 20221208) It requires libraries:
 1. Wire.h
 1. LiquidCrystal_I2C.h
-1. DailyStruggleButton.h
+1. DailyStruggleButton.h  (Installed with library manager and found at: https://github.com/cygig/DailyStruggleButton)

 # License